Title image - BAI takes you to: Robson

 Climb Mt.
 Robson Gear List

-Top-quality mountaineering clothing and equipment are investments that will see you through years of adventures.
+Top quality mountaineering clothing and equipment is an investment that will see you through years of adventures.
 It is wise to choose carefully, and not to skimp on quality.
-We recommend specific manufacturers or models as starting points of reference for you; there are several other equipment manufacturers you may want to consider.
-Take this list to your local outdoor specialty shop, or refer to our Gear Suppliers page.
+The companies and products you see listed below can serve as starting points of reference for you.
+Take this list to your local outdoor specialty shop.

 We will provide group camping gear such as tents and stoves but if you would like to bring your own to test it our guides will be happy to help you learn how to use it.
 If you need help for certain items that you would like to purchase please contact us and we will be happy to walk you through what will be the best gear for your needs.